MlondiMchunu/snippetbox/README.md

 ## snippetbox
 ##### this application lets people paste and share snippets of text — a bit like Pastebin or GitHub’s Gists.
+It uses a manged MySQL database hosted on Aiven

 #### To run the app: